neurodata-arxiv/neurodata.io/README.md

-ocp.me
+neurodata.io
 ======

-Public-facing website for OCP.
+Public-facing website for neurodata.

 Written in meteor.
 To install,